Javan rhinoceros

 The decline of the Javan rhinoceros is primarily attributed to poaching for the males' horns, which are highly valued in traditional Chinese medicine, fetching as much as US$30,000 per kg on the black market.
 As the presence of colonial Dutch and other Europeans in its range increased, peaking in the 1700–1800s, trophy hunting also became a serious threat.
-Loss of habitat and massive human population growth especially post-wartimes have also contributed to its decline and hindered the species' recovery.
-The remaining range is within one nationally-protected area, and Ujung Kulon is also a UNESCO World Heritage Site.
-Nonetheless, rural, potentially rugged park boundaries mean that law enforcement cannot be equally present in all places at all times; in some areas, this lack of security still places the species at risk from poachers, disease exposure and, ultimately, loss of genetic diversity—leading to genetic "bottlenecking" (i.e., inbreeding depression).
+Loss of habitat and massive human population growth especially postwar times have also contributed to its decline and hindered the species' recovery.
+The remaining range is within one nationally protected area, and Ujung Kulon is also a UNESCO World Heritage Site.
+Nonetheless, rural, potentially rugged park boundaries mean that law enforcement cannot be equally present in all places at all times; in some areas, this lack of security still places the species at risk from poachers, disease exposure, and ultimately loss of genetic diversity, leading to genetic "bottlenecking" (i.e., inbreeding depression).

 The Javan rhinoceros can live around 30–45 years in the wild.
-It historically inhabited dense lowland rainforest, wet grasslands, and vast floodplains at forest-edges.
+It historically inhabited dense lowland rainforest, wet grasslands, and vast floodplains at forest edges.
 It is mostly solitary, except for courtship and rearing offspring, though groups may occasionally congregate near wallows and salt licks.
-Aside from humans, whom they usually avoid, adult rhinos have no natural predators in their range.
-Very small juveniles may be preyed upon, if left unsupervised, typically by leopards, Sumatran tigers or, rarely, crocodiles.
+Aside from humans, whom they usually avoid, adults have no natural predators in their range.
+Very small juveniles may be preyed upon, if left unsupervised, typically by Javan leopards, the now extinct Javan tiger, or rarely saltwater crocodiles.
 Scientists and conservationists rarely study the animals directly due to their extreme rarity and the danger of interfering with such an endangered species.
 Researchers instead rely on camera traps and fecal samples to gauge health and behavior.
 Consequently, Javan rhinos are the least-studied of all rhinoceros species.
 Two adult female Javan rhinoceroses, each with a calf, were filmed using a motion-triggered trail camera, the video being released on 28 February 2011 by WWF and Indonesia's National Park Authority, proving they are still breeding in the wild.

 Etymology

-The genus name Rhinoceros is a combination of the ancient Greek words ῥίς (ris) meaning 'nose' and κέρας (keras) meaning 'horn of an animal'. sondaicus is derived from sunda, the biogeographical region that comprises the islands of Sumatra, Java, Borneo, and surrounding smaller islands.
+The generic name Rhinoceros is a combination of the ancient Greek words ῥίς (ris) meaning nose and κέρας (keras) meaning horn of an animal.
+The specific name sondaicus is derived from sunda, the biogeographical region that comprises the islands of Sumatra, Java, Borneo, and surrounding smaller islands.
 The Javan rhino is also known as the lesser one-horned rhinoceros (in contrast with the greater one-horned rhinoceros, another name for the Indian rhino).

 Taxonomy

 Rhinoceros sondaicus was the scientific name used by Anselme Gaëtan Desmarest in 1822 for a rhinoceros from Java sent by Pierre-Médard Diard and Alfred Duvaucel to the National Museum of Natural History, France.
-In the 19th century, several zoological specimens of hornless rhinoceros were described:
+In the 19th century, several zoological specimens of hornless rhinoceroses were described: